-confidentiality about the performance of individuals and the simulation scenarios you observe.
-I agree to maintain strict confidentiality about the details of the scenarios and the performance of other participants during scenarios at Great Basin College Practice Lab. authorize the Great Basin College Practice Lab to use the video recording(s) and photographs made in the Practice Lab for the following purposes: 1) Debriefing scenario participants, 2) Administrative review, 3) Educational research, 4) Commercial purposes, which can include public relations, promotional advertisements, and/or fundraising activities.
-I understand that, unless otherwise approved by me, I will not be specifically identified.
+agree to maintain strict confidentiality about the details of the scenarios and the performance ticipants during scenarios at Great Basin College Practice Lab.

+the Great Basin College Practice Lab to use the video recording(s) and photographs made in Lab for the following purposes:

+1) Debriefing scenario participants,

+2) Administrative review,

+3) Educational research,

+Commercial purposes, which can include public relations, promotional advertisements, and/or activities.
+I understand that, unless otherwise approved by me, I will not be specifically

 Last Name, First Name (Please Print) Date